 Git LFS

-Git LFS stands for Git Large File Storage, which is a tool designed for effectively managing large binary files.
-It allows developers to separate large files from the code repository, such as images, audio, video, and data files, storing them in a separate storage area and retaining only the references to these files in the repository.
-This approach avoids bloating the repository size due to frequent saves of diffs, accelerates the cloning and downloading processes of the repository, and ensures that version control of large files does not cause performance issues.
+Git LFS stands for Git Large File Storage, a tool used to effectively manage large binary files.
+It allows developers to separate large files from the code repository, such as images, audio, video, and data files, storing them in a separate storage area and keeping only references to the files in the repository.
+This avoids the repository becoming too large due to each save's diff, speeds up the cloning and downloading of the repository, and ensures that version control of large files does not cause performance issues.

 With Git LFS, you can achieve:

-- Version Control: LFS still provides version control but retains only the references to files in the repository to avoid excessive repository size.
+- Version control: LFS still provides version control, but only keeps file references in the repository to avoid it becoming too large

-- High Performance: LFS can accelerate the cloning and downloading processes of the repository since it doesn’t need to transfer large files every time.
+- High performance: LFS can speed up the cloning and downloading of the repository because it doesn't need to transfer large files every time

-- File Locking: LFS supports file locking to prevent conflicts when multiple users simultaneously edit large files.
+- File locking: LFS supports file locking to prevent conflicts caused by multiple users editing large files at the same time

 Git LFS Download and Installation

-Note: Installing Git LFS requires Git version 1.8.5 or higher.
+Note: Installing Git LFS requires Git version no lower than 1.8.5

 Git LFS official website: https://git-lfs.github.com/